FOliwa/Py-Sword-Manager/README.md

 # ⚔️🐍 PySwordManager - Secure Python Password Manager

-Welcome to the **PySwordManager**!
+Welcome to **PySwordManager**!
 This command-line tool allows users to securely store and manage their passwords.
 With encryption and hashing techniques, your passwords remain safe and your sensitive information protected.

 ## ☕ Features